MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/how-to-create-a-package-manifest-manually.md

 ---
-Description: Learn how to create a package manifest XML file that conforms to the package manifest schema, using an XML editor.
+description: Learn how to create a package manifest XML file that conforms to the package manifest schema, using an XML editor.
 Search.Product: eADQiWindows 10XVcnh
 title: How to create a package manifest manually ms.assetid: 84bf35f5-c32d-4909-9f04-780b54c7cc16